gravitational/teleport/docs/4.2/aws_terraform_guide.md

 region = us-east-1
 ```

-As a result, you should be able to run a command like `aws ec2 describe-images --owners 126027368216 --filters 'Name=name,Values=gravitational-teleport-ami-ent*`
+As a result, you should be able to run a command like `aws ec2 describe-instances` to list running EC2 instances.
-to list available EC2 images matching a pattern.
-If you get an "access denied" or similar message, you will need
+If you get an "access denied", "403 Forbidden" or similar message, you will need to grant additional permissions to the
-to grant additional permissions to the AWS IAM user that your `aws_access_key_id` and `aws_secret_access_key` refers to.
+AWS IAM user that your `aws_access_key_id` and `aws_secret_access_key` refers to.

-# TODO(gus): detailed explanation of IAM permissions needed

 ## AWS Services required to run Teleport in HA